martinbra/pyphoon/README.md

                         English by default
   -s {north,south}, --hemisphere {north,south}
                         Hemisphere from where to show moon.
+North by default -S {north,south}, --hemispherewarning {north,south}
+                        The same as -s and --hemisphere, but shows a warning text when showing it from the south hemisphere.
 North by default
 ~~~~

 By default the number of lines is 30 and the date is today.